songmeric/songmeric.github.io/about.md

 layout: page
 title: About me
 ---
-I am an Engineer, who is heavily interested in data-driven SaaS and ultimately making the world a better place.
+I am mainly a Back-end/Data Engineer, who is heavily interested in data-driven methods of business intelligence / financial forcasting / decision making.

-I studied Electronic and Information Engineering (Equivalent of CSE) at Imperial College London.
+I studied **Electronic and Information Engineering (Equivalent of CSE)** at **Imperial College London**.